 For Android users, Google Assistant is one of the best ways to recognize songs on the go.
 Just say “Hey Google, what is this song” or “recognize/identify this song” and Google will start listening to the music.
 Within a few seconds, it will offer you the name of the song with playable links from a host of streaming services.

 In my experience, it has picked music playing from a faraway room and has identified songs correctly.
+What’s more, you can even hum, whistle, or sing songs yourself and Google can identify them for you.
 So from my side, Google Assistant is just better in terms of music recognition.
 Note that the song recognition feature on Google Assistant is not available on iOS.

 Apart from that, if you don’t want to use Google Assistant and want a straightforward button to instantly identify a song then Google has you covered with a simple widget.
 Just tap and hold on your home screen and open “Widgets“.
 Now, scroll down to Google and you will find “Sound Search”.